javimosch/google-login-auth-server/readme.md

     - The custom view displays a form for external auth details (e.g., username/password).
     - User enters external auth details.
     - The system verifies the auth details with the external app.
-    - User clicks a link button to associate their Google account with the external account.
+    - User clicks a link button to associate their idp account with the external account.
     - The system links the accounts via an API route.
     - The external JWT is generated and submitted to the parent app along with a redirect URL.
     - The parent app decides whether to redirect to the external app or use the JWT directly.